maarjl/CNV_OQS/README.md

 ### Modelling CNV quality

 CNV quality model-building step requires the previously compiled table of combined omics-based metrics.
 Note that the table should already contain all the columns that you wish to use as predictors.
-These column names should be listed either as `--sample_columns` (if they are sample-specific, e.g. number of CNV calls per sample) or `--cnv_columns` (if they are CNV-specific, e.g. CNV length in basepairs).
+These column names should be listed either as `--sample_column` (if they are sample-specific, e.g. number of CNV calls per sample) or `--cnv_column` (if they are CNV-specific, e.g. CNV length in basepairs).
 When evaluating genotyping array-based CNVs, Some variables such as number of CNVs per sample are dependent on the array density.
 Therefore, we suggest correcting these values for array density prior model building step (see also Supplemental information of our [preprint](https://doi.org/10.1101/2022.02.07.479374)).

 Additionally, the name of the metric that you wish to model should be provided as `--metric_column`.